cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/sitesMap.md

 #### Widget Settings

-* `Refresh time interval` - The time interval in which the widget’s data will be refreshed, in seconds.
+* `Refresh time interval` - Time interval in which widget’s data will be refreshed, in seconds.
 Default: 10 seconds.
 * `Show all the site labels` - If set, then all sites will be displayed with site details popup opened.